KIWi Compass

 International DAAD Academy (iDA)

 The International DAAD Academy offers a wide range of seminars and training courses for those employed in higher education teaching, research, administration and academic management.
 With around 100 courses a year, the iDA’s range of services on internationalisation in Europe is the most comprehensive in Europe.
-Staff working in International Offices are one of the primary target audiences for the iDA.
-Providing training courses, seminars and language courses for internationalisation ‘pros’ are among the most important activities the iDA undertakes.
-Many higher education institutions now have senior leaders and other staff within academic departments who are concerned with strategic questions linked to internationalisation.
+Training courses, seminars and language courses are targeted in particular at staff working in international offices as they form one of the iDA’s key target groups.
+Many higher education institutions now have executive staff and other staff within academic departments who are concerned with strategic questions linked to internationalisation.
 The iDA’s professional development programme has evolved to reflect this.
-Teaching background knowledge for this expanded group of stakeholders increasingly involves reflecting on strategies, goals and processes in other countries and thereby sharing knowledge about internationalisation.
+The dissemination of background knowledge to this expanded group of stakeholders increasingly involves reflecting on strategies, goals and processes in other countries and thereby sharing knowledge about internationalisation.

 DIES – Dialogue on Innovative Higher Education Strategies